 Then I sanded everything lightly with 220 grit sandpaper wrapped around an old foam sanding block.
 I even sanded over the drawers with the transfers.
 I vacuumed up all the sanding dust with my shop vac.

-Ready to see the result of five days of work in 100+ degree temperatures??
+Ready to see the result of five days of hard work??

 Ooh la la.
 Am I right?